jfseb/jdbcsql_web_client/README.md

 Web server and client to execute sql queries via node-jdbc

-node-jdbc connects a JVM to node, allows do load an arbitrary JDBC SQL Driver etc.
+node-jdbc connects a JVM to node, allowing to load an arbitrary JDBC SQL Driver.

-Driver and classpath can be configured via a jdbcsql_config.json file in the root folder.
-If none is provided.
+Driver and Classpath can be configured via a jdbcsql_config.json file in the root folder.
+A default example is supplied.
+Sample drivers for derby (including a derby db for testing is supplied as part of the repo (but not the npm dist!))

 ## Built commandline